TTTTMMMM/chairLocations/README.md

 ![](/markdownImages/roleBasedRules.png)

-The api call (which must be called from a Firebase function) that makes it possible to set custom claims is:
+The api calls (which must be called from a Firebase function) that makes it possible to set custom claims is:

 ```
 user = await admin.auth().getUserByEmail(email);  // gets the firebase user object from an email address